RebelCode/wp-rss-aggregator/readme.txt

 == Changelog ==

 = [*next-version*] (YYYY-MM-DD) =
+* The plugin now checks if its running on PHP 5.3.9, and deactivates itself when not.
+* Added message informing users that v4.13 will drop support for PHP 5.3.
 * Added an introduction page for new plugin users.
 * Disabled the welcome page on activation and updates.
 * Changed protocol for all links to HTTPS wherever necessary or applicable.